-Ignore Errors During Playback/Record When enabled, Pro Tools continues to play and record even if the RTAS processing requirements exceed the selected CPU Usage Limit.
+Ignore Errors During Playback/Record

+When enabled, Pro Tools continues to play and record even if the RTAS processing requirements exceed the selected CPU Usage Limit.
 This can result in pops and clicks in the audio, but does not stop the transport.

-Minimize Additional I/O Latency (Mac
+Minimize Additional I/O Latency

-Only) When enabled, any additional latency due to suppressing RTAS errors during playback and record is minimized to 128 samples.
-Suppressing RTAS errors requires at least 128 samples of additional buffering on some systems.
+When enabled, any additional latency due to suppressing errors during playback and record is minimized to 128 samples.
+Suppressing errors requires at least 128 samples of additional buffering on some systems.
 If this option is disabled, the buffer is half the H/W Buffer Size, or at least 128 samples (whichever is greater).
-If you are on an older, slower computer, you may want to disable this option to avoid adverse performance.
+If you are using an older, slower computer, you may want to disable this option to avoid adverse performance.

-This option is only available on Mac if the Ignore Errors During Playback/Record option is enabled.
+This option is only available if the Ignore Errors During Playback/Record option is enabled.